MohamedMokhtar18/ArtOfMultiprocessor/README.md

 and second returning b.
 Overlapping intervals indicate concurrent method calls.
 All three method calls overlap in time. [as in LockBasedQueue class](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterTwo/LockBasedQueue.java), as in others, time move
 ![alt text](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/common/img/enqdeqlockbased.PNG "Locking queue execution")

+### WaitFreeQueue
+the alternative concurrent queue implementation .This queue is correct only if it is shared by a single enqueuer and a single dequeuer.
+It has almost the same internal representation as the lock-based queue.The only difference is the absence of a lock.
+We claim this is a correct implementation of a single-enqueuer/single-dequeuer FIFO queue, although it is no longer easy to explain why.
+It may not even be clear what it means for a queue to be FIFO when enqueues and dequeues are concurrent.